slachiewicz/app/README.md

 ## What?

-This application allows people to search through contact data stored in an ElasticSearch database.
+This application allows specified members of a team to search through contacts stored in an ElasticSearch database.

 # How?

-## We use following technologies:
+### We use following technologies:

+* HTML5, CSS3, Javascript
 * [Nodejs](https://nodejs.org/en/)
 * [Hapijs](http://hapijs.com/)
   * Main packages: env2, Handlebars, Inert, Vision